 TUTORIAL

-How to Get Football Player Stats via API: A Complete Developer Guide
+How to Get Football Player Stats via API

-Learn how to fetch player statistics from a football API.
-Includes Python and JavaScript examples for goals, assists, appearances, and more.
-Free trial available.
+Fetch player stats from a football stats API.
+Python and JavaScript examples for goals, assists, appearances, and more.
+Free trial included.

 Player statistics are the backbone of fantasy football apps, scouting tools, analytics dashboards, and sports media products.
 Goals, assists, appearances, minutes played, cards, shots on target - this data drives everything from player comparison widgets to machine learning models that predict transfer values.

 This guide shows you how to fetch football player stats from an API using Python and JavaScript.
 We will cover searching for players, fetching season stats, bulk-fetching all players in a competition, and caching strategies that keep your app fast without burning through your request quota.
-All examples use TheStatsAPI, which includes 84,000+ player profiles with detailed statistics across 1,196 competitions.
+All examples use TheStatsAPI, which includes 84,000+ player profiles with detailed statistics across 80 competitions by default (with up to 1,196 available on request).

 What Player Stats Are Available